Reviews You Can Rely On

 Midsole EVA

 The La Sportiva Spire GTX trail has a thoroughly impressive design.
 It combines a trail runner's agility with a hiking boot's stability, making it an unstoppable force on the trails.
-The low-profile design offers a comfortable fit right out of the box, though it may run a little big for those with smaller feet or low arches.
+The low-profile design offers a comfortable fit right out of the box, though it tends to run a little big.
 The abrasion-resistant mesh upper and compression-molded midsole provide excellent support while remaining flexible, ideal for day hikes or extended trips into the backcountry.
-One of the standout features of this shoe is the Vibram XS Trek outsole and Stability Control System, which ensure optimal traction and responsiveness.
+Our lead tester, Trish Matheny, noted, “These shoes have excellent traction thanks to the Vibram XS Trek outsole.
+They have a thick lug pattern and a wide base to provide stability.”
 Additionally, the Spire boasts a high flood level of 3.75 inches above the ankle and a waterproof membrane that remains breathable without allowing water to penetrate the shoe.

-While the Spire is an excellent choice for hikers searching for dependable and long-lasting shoes, it is not for everyone.
+While the Spire is an excellent choice for those searching for dependable and long-lasting shoes, it is not for everyone.
 It may be overbuilt with too many extra features for people searching for easy day hikes on well-maintained trails.
+These weigh 1.68 pounds for a US 8.5.
+While this isn't the heaviest in the lineup, it is certainly not the lightest either.
 If comfort is your first goal, the Altra LP Alpine is a superior choice.
 Furthermore, people wanting to trek at lower elevations during summer may find the waterproof fabric excessively hot.
 Finally, while the 100% recycled polyester laces are a tribute to sustainability, they are less resilient and finicky, necessitating adjustment or replacement depending on use.
 Despite these minor flaws, the Spire GTX is one of the most well-designed and dependable hiking shoes available.
 While pricey, it is well worth the money and will last for many hiking seasons.

 Read more: La Sportiva Spire GTX review